Why is my timber Laminated?

 Yes, we can custom make staircases according to your requirements and design a staircase that best suits your needs.
 Staircases are often designed by an architect or drafts person and in this situation we are happy to work with that person to ensure you get the staircase you desire.
 If you have your own plans, we can assist in advising whether the staircase will fit and provide options to you in the event the design has to be changed due to size constraints.

 Lead time for your staircase depends on many factors.
 Material availability, construction method of your stair & industry changers throughout the year all effect how long it takes to receive your staircase from order.
-A standard staircase on average takes no longer then 3-4 weeks from order.
+A standard timber staircase on average takes no longer then 3-4 weeks from order.
+If your staircase design includes metal stringers and/or glass or cable balustrade, this may take longer than the standard lead time.

 How much does a staircase cost?

 This is a very common question and is very difficult to answer.
 The issue with providing a rough cost is that each and every staircase we supply is unique, and the value can increase or decrease substantially depending on the timber chosen.
-For an accurate price of your staircase requirements we can come out to site free of charge or you can post, fax or email plans.
+For an accurate price of your staircase we can come out to site free of charge and we can measure & quote, alternatively you can email your plans to our sales team and we will send you a quote.

 What material should I make my stairs from?